orppst/guide/docs/Developer/use-cases.md

-actor :Observatory Admin: as obsadmin actor :TAC member: as tacmem actor :TAC Chair: as tacchair actor :Reviewer: as rev actor :External Reviewer: as extrev actor :CO I : as coi actor :Principal Investigator: as pi usecase "deploy the system" as UC0 usecase "user registers to system" as UC1 usecase  "create observatory admin" as UC2 usecase  "configure observatory" as UC3 usecase "create new proposal cycle" as UC4 usecase "create observing proposal" as UC5 usecase "edit observing proposal" as UC6
+actor :Observatory Admin: as obsadmin actor :TAC member: as tacmem actor :TAC Chair: as tacchair actor :Internal Reviewer: as intrev actor :External Reviewer: as extrev actor :CO I : as coi actor :Principal Investigator: as pi usecase "deploy the system" as UC0 usecase "user registers to system" as UC1 usecase "create observatory admin" as UC2 usecase "configure observatory" as UC3 usecase "create new proposal cycle" as UC4 usecase "create observing proposal" as UC5 usecase "edit observing proposal" as UC6